Back to Rent vs Buy Hub

 Is It Cheaper to Rent or Buy in Ohio?

-In most Ohio markets, buying becomes financially advantageous relatively quickly compared to other states.
-Break-even arrives in 3 to 5 years in Columbus and Cincinnati, and as few as 3 years in Cleveland.
-Renting has a smaller monthly cost advantage in Ohio than in coastal states because prices are low and rents are meaningful relative to purchase prices.
+In most Ohio markets, buying becomes financially advantageous within 3 to 5 years.
+Columbus is the state's fastest-evolving market, where Intel's $20 billion semiconductor investment in Licking County is driving employment growth and housing demand in a way that has not been seen in Central Ohio before.
+Renting has a smaller monthly cost advantage in Ohio than in coastal states because prices are affordable and price-to-rent ratios are favorable.

 Ohio's statewide median home price is approximately $250,000 as of early 2026.
 Columbus has risen the most, with medians in popular neighborhoods reaching $300,000 to $360,000.
 Columbus's tech and healthcare sectors have driven sustained demand.
 Cleveland proper runs $180,000 to $250,000, with suburban Cleveland slightly higher.
 Cincinnati's desirable neighborhoods average $260,000 to $310,000, with suburban areas like Mason and Hyde Park reaching $350,000.